At a Glance

 Drivers will beep their horns three times on passing and it is free to have a look round, though what different rituals one should do on entering the temple is impenetrable without the help of a local to explain.

-Dropping down the hill, a turning on the right, opposite the army jeep rentals, leads past Pukdee Bungalows, Blue Sapphir Bungalows and Pukdee Bungalows before emerging at the entrance to the largest private development on the island, Siam Royal View).
+Dropping down the hill, a turning on the right, opposite the army jeep rentals, leads past Pukdee Bungalows, Blue Sapphir Bungalows, Pukdee Bungalows and 5 Star Resort, before emerging at the entrance to the largest private development on the island, Blue Haven Bay (formerly Siam Royal View).
 Go straight on and you’ll find an old Thai resort, 5 Star Resort, with motorbikes for rent as well as great views over the development.